Argishti-Cho/acba-task/README.md

 Note: The process may take approximately 7–10 minutes.
 If it takes significantly longer, review the output for potential issues.

 3. Access Kibana dashboard
-    Once the deployment is complete, access Kibana in your browser [kibana](kubernetes.kibana.internal)
+    Once the deployment is complete, access Kibana in your browser, simply click the following link: [kibana](kubernetes.kibana.internal)